 Dormer loft conversions – either single, full-width, side dormer, hip-to-gable or L-shape dormer.
 Single dormer conversions can be added in pairs to assure symmetry.

-Are loft conversions a good investment?
+Are loft conversions good investments?

 Whether you own the property, or are still in the process of paying off a mortgage, you can consider a loft conversion to substantially contribute to the value of your home.
 Most cases involve an increase of 20%.
 Your house will be valued more by estate agents depending on the location and the quality of work carried out to the loft, so choose wisely.
 It can be said that completing a loft conversion usually guarantees a return on investment.